rust-tw/book-tw/src/ch11-02-running-tests.md

 {{#rustdoc_include ../listings/ch11-writing-automated-tests/listing-11-10/src/lib.rs:here}}
 ```

-<span class="caption">Listing 11-10: Tests for a function that calls
+<span class="caption">範例 11-10: Tests for a function that calls
 `println!`</span>

 When we run these tests with `cargo test`, we’ll see the following output: